Remus Lupin: Harry Potter and the Deathly Hallows

 Rowling stated in an interview that Lupin and Tonks died to compensate for the last-minute reprieve she gave to Arthur Weasley when he survived a would-have-been fatal attack in Harry Potter and the Order of the Phoenix.

 Rowling also stated that it was Antonin Dolohov who killed him.

-Production
+Portrayal in films

-Actor David Thewlis was Prisoner of Azkaban director Alfonso Cuaron's first choice to play the role of Lupin.
+Lupin is portrayed by David Thewlis in the Harry Potter films.
+The director of Prisoner of Azkaban, Alfonso Cuaron, said Thewlis was his first choice to play the role of Lupin.
 Thewlis had earlier auditioned for the role of Professor Quirrell in Harry Potter and the Philosopher's Stone but lost out to Ian Hart, who in turn encouraged Thewlis to take the role of Lupin.
-Thewlis appears as Lupin in Prisoner of Azkaban, Order of the Phoenix, The Half-Blood Prince, Harry Potter and the Deathly Hallows – Part 1, and finally in Harry Potter and the Deathly Hallows – Part 2.
+Thewlis appears as Lupin in Harry Potter and the Prisoner of Azkaban, Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, Harry Potter and the Deathly Hallows – Part 1, and finally in Harry Potter and the Deathly Hallows – Part 2.
 A teenaged version of Lupin briefly appears in Order of the Phoenix played by James Utechin during Snape's memories.